ManageIQ/manageiq-ui-service/README.md

   `bundle exec rake evm:start` or `bundle exec rails server`.
 This will start the server listening on http://localhost:3000, in order to serve up the REST API.
-- In the `manageiq-ui-self_service` directory, start the development version of the self service UI with `gulp serve-dev`, which will start the UI listening on http://localhost:3001, and talking to the REST API at http://[::1]:3000.
+- In the `manageiq-ui-service` directory, start the development version of the self service UI with `gulp serve-dev`, which will start the UI listening on http://localhost:3001, and talking to the REST API at http://[::1]:3000.
 This command will also open a browser page to